idnow/de.idnow.ios/README.md

 - Xcode 15 or above
 - Deployment target: iOS 11+
-- CocoaPods v1.13.0 or above (for the CocoaPods dstribution)
+- CocoaPods v1.13.0 or above (for the CocoaPods distribution)
 - Device with WiFi/3G/LTE, camera, and microphone

 ### Permissions